fideloper/Vaprobash/readme.md

 * Vagrant `1.5.0`+
     * Use `vagrant -v` to check your version
-* Vitualbox or VMWare Fusion
+* Virtualbox or VMWare Fusion

 ## Instructions